Panel rejects psychedelic drug MDMA as a PTSD treatment in possible setback for advocates

 “The fact that this study has so many white participants is problematic because I don’t want something to roll out that only helps this one group,” said Elizabeth Joniak-Grant, the group’s patient representative.

 The FDA advisers also drew attention to allegations of misconduct in the trials that have recently surfaced in news stories and a report by the nonprofit Institute for Clinical and Economic Review, which evaluates experimental drug treatments.
-The incidents include a 2018 report of apparent sexual misconduct by a therapist interacting with a patient.
+The incidents include a 2018 report of apparent sexual misconduct by a therapist and her husband while treating a patient.

+Lykos Therapeutics, the company behind the study, said it previously reported the incident to the FDA and regulators in Canada, where the therapist is based.

-But the panel struggled with the reliability of those results, given the difficulties of objectively testing psychedelic drugs.
+But the panel struggled with the reliability of the results reported by Lykos, given the difficulties of objectively testing psychedelic drugs.

 Because MDMA causes intense, psychological experiences, almost all patients in two key studies of the drug were able to guess whether they had received the MDMA or a dummy pill.
 That’s the opposite of the approach generally required for high-quality drug research, in which bias is minimized by “blinding” patients and researchers to whether they received the drug under investigation.